 Banking in Mexico

-Expats have a variety of options when it comes to banking in Mexico, with both local and international banks to choose from.
+Expats have various options when it comes to banking in Mexico, with both local and international banking options available.
 Some international banks, such as HSBC, have branches in Mexico and are popular, but do not necessarily provide better services than Mexican banks.
-Other top banks include BBVA, Santander, Banamex and Banorte.
+Other top banks include BBVA, Santander, Citibanamex and Banorte.

 Opening a bank account

-For those staying only short term, opening a local bank account may not be necessary and, if expats already bank with one of the main international firms, they can dodge a bullet.
-These expats will therefore also be able to avoid the bureaucracy and queues at local Mexican branches.
+For those staying only short term, opening a local bank account may not be necessary and, if expats already bank with one of the main international firms, banking in Mexico is even easier.
+These expats can avoid the bureaucracy and queues at local Mexican branches.
 That said, their banks should be contacted before arriving in Mexico to make necessary arrangements and alert them of travel plans.

 To open a local bank account, new arrivals must usually visit a local branch office in person.
-Expats will likely need to present their visa, identification and proof of a Mexican address, along with an initial deposit.
+Expats must be legal residents of Mexico to open a bank account.
+Newcomers to Mexico will also likely need to submit their visa, identity card, proof of address in Mexico and an initial deposit.

 Expats can open a basic, checking or deposit account in Mexico.
 A basic account, or cuenta de nómina, is useful for those earning a wage.
 They can be opened easily at any Mexican bank.
-Retail banks offer checking accounts which normally require a monthly deposit.
-Those needing an account for daily transactions will want a checking account that uses only MXN as levies from ATM withdrawal fees can add up if used frequently over an extended period.
+Retail banks offer transactional accounts, which normally require a monthly deposit.
+Those needing an account for daily transactions will want a current account that uses only MXN, as levies from ATM withdrawal fees can add up if used frequently over an extended period.

-Often, bank accounts such as deposit accounts need a minimum balance, though the amount varies across banks.
+Often, bank accounts such as deposit accounts require a minimum balance, though the amount varies across banks.
 Specialised student accounts may also be available for those who are studying and have unique needs.

 Many bank tellers in Mexico can speak English, but expats should nevertheless make sure to have any Spanish paperwork translated.